Some NY lawmakers question Cuomo’s motive with nursing home legal protections

 “[Gov. Cuomo] knows, I know, [and] everyone else in Albany knows, if that was a stand-alone bill, he would’ve been laughed out of our conference.
 That would have never passed in our legislative body,” Kim said.

-Kim also said the lobbyists who drafted the immunity provisions were donors to Cuomo’s campaign, and he claims the shield of the law allowed facilities to spend less money on COVID-19 care.
+Kim also said the lobbyists who drafted the immunity provisions, the Greater New York Hospital Association [GNYHA] were donors to Cuomo’s campaign, and he claims the shield of the law allowed facilities to spend less money on COVID-19 care.

 “New York, quietly, in the dark, through Cuomo’s network, was able to get it done, and it had a ripple effect in disincentivising an industry—that, 63 to 65% is for profits—from doing anything further in terms of hiring staffing and investing in PPE, and getting ahead of this,” Kim said.
 “Now, they’re like, ‘Well, now we have this, we can’t get arrested, and we can’t get sued, so why do we want to spend money?’”